 While there are hundreds of invasive plants in California, early detection focuses on species new to a region or present only in small populations.
-The creation of a species list should consider your survey geography and surveyor selection as well as feasibility of treatment if detected.
+The creation of a target species list should consider your survey geography and surveyor selection as well as feasibility of treatment if detected.
 The target species list will factor into timing of surveys.

-There are several ways to craft a target species list.
+There are several ways to craft a target species list and to prioritize which weeds to manage.
 The focus should be on fast moving, highly damaging species - preferably with known control strategies - that are either absent or of very limited distribution.
-Whenever possible align your list with other organizations in your region.
+Whenever possible, align your list with other organizations in your region.
 If a regional early detection list already exists, use it - at least as a starting point to further refine.
+Here are some sources of information and existing lists to help you build your own list.
+We recommend starting with CalWeedMapper and cross-referencing the resulting plants with the Cal-IPC inventory and Calflora range maps.